hugo53/hugo53.github.io/_posts/2013-10-28-audio-processing-the-second-step.md

 ---
 layout: post
 title: "Audio Processing - The second step"
-description: "In the previous post at _Audio Processing in iOS - an initial step_, I had shown you some basic terminologies in audio processing and several libraries to handle with audio in iOS.
+description: "In the previous post at Audio Processing in iOS - an initial step, I had shown you some basic terminologies in audio processing and several libraries to handle with audio in iOS.
 It is just a kick off!
 This post, I will provide in more details principle architect of audio (in iOS, certainly!) and give you some great documents to gain more audio knowledge."
 category: iOS Development
 tags: [audio]
 ---